Benefits of a High Protein Diet

 Boosts Metabolism, Hastens Fat Burning

 Protein can increase metabolism and burn fat faster.
-All foods have the thermic effect, boosting metabolism for a short while as the body utilizes calories to digest the food incoming and gather the nutrients in the foods.
+All foods have the thermic effect, boosting metabolism for a short while as the body utilizes calories to digest the incoming food and gather the nutrients in the foods.

 High Protein Diet